IBM PS/2 Model 30

 • N. 3 8-bit ISA expansion slots on riser card

-• 34-pin floppy disk drive connector (non-standard, because it also carries power)
+• Connector for floppy disk drive 34 poles (non -standard, because it also brings power)

-• Connector for hard disk 44 poles (the format is proprietary and also carries the power supply)
+• 44 Poli hard disk connector (the format is the owner and also brings the power supply)

 IBM PS2 model 30, 8530-021, Intel 8086, rear view, mouse serial keyboard parallel monitor, expansion ports, fan